Pressure cookers have certainly grown in popularity among the professional culinary community as well as seasoned home cooks.

 Pressure cooking is often used to quickly simulate the often lengthy process of long braising.
 Additionally, virtually any food under the sun that can be cooked in steam can benefit from pressure cooking.

 That said, there is a popular, lingering question: can a pressure cooker brown meat?

 The short answer is yes–however there are some considerations.
 You can quickly and easily brown meat in most electric pressure cooker models, however you will need to verify if your pressure cooker supports that particular function.
 Here are some electric pressure cookers with a saute function.

-There should be a small element on the base of your pressure cooker that can switch to a ‘brown’ setting if the model you own is specifically designed to brown meat.
+There should be a small element on the base of your pressure cooker that can switch to a ‘brown’ setting if the model you own is specifically designed to brown beef.
 If not, don’t fret.
 You can still use your pressure cooker to brown your dinner–you will just do so without using the unit’s lid.

 How to Brown Meat in a Pressure Cooker

 So, how do you do it?
 It is actually quite simple.

 First things first, be sure you deglaze the cooking area of the pot.
 Scrape out any browned bits or crumbs clinging to the bottom of the pressure cooker.
 It helps to use a small amount of chicken or vegetable broth, cooking wine, or even water, so these flavor packed crumbs loosen.
 During the cooking process, these will add rich, mouth watering flavors to your food.
 They will also discourage an overcooking or scorching.